jliias/FactoryTrial/README.md

 # FactoryTrial

-Just testing so-called Factory Pattern in simple Unity3D project.
-This implementation has also re-use (or pooling) for Unity gameobjects.
+Just testing kind of "Factory Pattern" in simple Unity3D project.
+This implementation has also pooling feature for gameobjects.
 Instantiating and destroying game objects in unity is a very expensive process, so re-using them might help pain a bit.
+However, it should be kept in mind that pooling decreases CPU overhead during the gameplay but increases memory footprlnt.

 ## Features in current version
 - GameObjectFactory is managing list of readily instantiated gameobjects ("pool")